Ben-Smith-03/requests/.github/ISSUE_TEMPLATE/update-requests.md

 ---
-name: Update Requests
+name: Update 2P8 2023 crib
-about: Request updates/uploads to modules
+about: Incomplete crib
-title: "[MODULE ID]"
+title: "2P8 2023 Tripos Paper"
-labels: enhancement
+labels: Full crib is found under 'answers' on CUED website.
+Current crib only has section A, not all sections.
-assignees: camcribs
+assignees: B. Smith

 ---